BranchMetrics/branch_io_cli/README.md

 - Domain name(s) used for Branch links
 - Location of your Xcode project (may be inferred in simple projects)

-To use the `--commit` option, you must have the `git` command available in your path.

-To add the SDK with CocoaPods or Carthage, you must have the `pod` or `carthage` command, respectively, available in your path.
+If using the `--commit` option, `git` is required.
+If not using `--no-add-sdk`, the `pod` or `carthage` command may be required.
+If not found, the CLI will offer to install and set up these command-line tools for you.
+Alternately, you can arrange that the relevant commands are available in your `PATH`.

 #### Options